SalvoGentile/brackets-theme/README.md

 # Brackets Theme

-A custom UI theme for Sublime Text 2 inspired by the Brackets Editor based on Soda Theme by Ian Hill (http://buymeasoda.com/)
+A custom UI theme for Sublime Text 2 inspired by the Brackets Editor based on [Soda Theme by Ian Hill](http://buymeasoda.com/).

 ## Design